pixiedust/pixiedust/docs/_sources/displayapi.txt

 PixieDust provides a simple display() API that lets you visualize and chart your data in different ways.
 You can invoke the display API on any object (e.g. Spark DataFrame, Pandas DataFrame, etc...).
 Pixiedust display then introspects the object, determines what visualizations are capable of handling the data, and make them available as menus within the output of the cell.
 If no visualization is found, then Pixiedust display shows an error message.
 Pixiedust display comes with a set of built-in visualizations like tables, bar charts, line charts, scatter plots, maps, and more.

 PixieDust display is also extensible, it provides a simple API that lets you write your own visualization plugin, using HTML, JavaScript and CSS.
-Read how to :doc:`/Write a new PixieDust Visualization`.
+Read how to `write your own PixieDust visualization <writeviz.html>`_.

 Get Started